Rumor: Insomniac Spider-Man Sequel to Feature Venom and Carnage

 The Redditor’s source additionally made note of a new “Web-Chain” mechanic.
 With it, Spidey can “chain together web ‘zips,’ so when you reach a point, he immediately zips to the next and so on.”
 Web-swinging itself has allegedly received an overhaul.
 The animations, for instance, will be much more varied, meaning players won’t repeatedly see the same animations.
 To accomplish this, Insomniac is bringing the swing release animations from the PS4 title and adding many more.
 Reportedly, the studio has two animators devoted to working exclusively on swinging release animations.

 Moreover, the rumor asserts Insomniac’s sequel will feature three swing modes–Realistic, Arcade and Hybrid.
-While the names aren’t final, there basic functions seem set in stone.
+While the names aren’t final, their basic functions seem set in stone.
 Realistic is “very Spider-Man 2-esque,” meaning it relies on pure physics.
 Arcade mode offers “fake assistance.”
 Finally, Hybrid combines the two for something that will feel akin to the PS4 entry’s mechanics.

 While much of this certainly sounds feasible, it’s worth remembering these are mere rumors.
 As such, they should be taken with a grain of salt.